chaos-mesh/chaos-mesh/website/docs/user_guides/overview_of_chaos_dashboard.md

 The left half is the form of create experiment.
 You have to walk through four steps to create an experiment.

-- Basic `(Basic info of the experiment, same as kubenetes object metadata)`
+- Basic `(Basic info of the experiment, same as kubernetes object metadata)`
 - Scope `(Limit the scope of the experiment)`
 - Target `(Choose the chaos you want)`
 - Schedule `(How to run the experiment you defined)`